SharePoint Framework

 What is the Digital Locker?

 When using BitLocker or encrypting your file system with EFS on Windows Vista, you will be using certificates and/or passwords.
 If these certificates or passwords are lost the chance that you loose the information and data on the disks that are protected is very likely.
 The certificates can of course be backed up on removable media or similar.
 But storing these kind of crucial information bits on a remote location is of course the best way and you should do that.
+You can store it in any kind of web-storage such as SkyDrive, but the best way is to use a service called the Digital Locker by Microsoft.

 Security